 It is a combination of digits (numbers) and capital letters.
 Combining the numbers and letters acts as a unique identifier for each vehicle.

 Inspect the vehicle chassis number from registration if you want to identify your VIN.
-But, in some cases the identification plate may be missing if the car got rebuilt, altered, or modified.
+But, it may not be possible to make a DVLA chassis number check in certain situations.
+The identification plate may be missing if the car got rebuilt, altered, or modified.

 There are some specific reasons why you may need to get a new VIN or registration number.
 They include: